GENI-NSF/geni-tools/README-omni.txt

 For use in AM API v3+.
 See sliverstatus for the v1 and v2 equivalent.

+Sample usage:
+ - Get status on the slice at given aggregate
+   `omni.py -V3 -a http://aggregate/url status myslice`

+ - Get status on specific slivers and save the result to a file `omni.py -V3 -a http://aggregate/url -o --outputfile \
+   	   %s-status-%a.json -u urn:publicid:IDN+myam+sliver+1 \
+   	   -u urn:publicid:IDN+myam+sliver+2 status myslice`

 Slice name could be a full URN, but is usually just the slice name portion.
 Note that PLC Web UI lists slices as <site name>_<slice name>
 (e.g. bbn_myslice), and we want only the slice name part here (e.g. myslice).

 Slice credential is usually retrieved from the Slice Authority.
-But with the --slicecredfile option it is read from that file, if it exists.
+But with the `--slicecredfile` option it is read from that file, if it exists.

- - --sliver-urn / -u option: each specifies a sliver URN to get status on.
+ - `--sliver-urn` / `-u` option: each specifies a sliver URN to get status on.
 If specified, only the listed slivers will be queried.
 Otherwise, all slivers in the slice will be queried.

 Aggregates queried: